glwagner/nestedModelMaker/README.md

 The user's work flow proceeds as follows:

 1. Create a new directory in the ``/models`` directory.
-Example: in the main repo directoy type ``mkdir ./models/newTestModel``.
+Example: in a terminal navigated to the main repo directory, type ``mkdir ./models/newTestModel``.

 2. Copy everything from ``/models/template`` into the new model directory.
-Example: in the main repo directory type
-``cp -r ./models/template/* ./models/newTestModel``
+Example: in a terminal navigated to the main repo directory, type ``cp -r ./models/template/* ./models/newTestModel``

 3. Edit the two scripts ``specifyChildProperties.m`` and ``specifyParentProperties.m``